Linaro/website/_posts/2015/06/2015-06-01-vote-for-96boards-in-survey-and-hikey-software-update-available-now.markdown

 ---
 author: steve.taylor
+categories:
+- blog
-date: 2015-06-01 14:21:55+00:00
+date: 2015-06-01 14:21:55
+description: 96Boards has two representatives in this with both Qualcomm's DragonBoard 410c and the HiSilicon-based HiKey boards listed.
+You can vote now.
 layout: post
 link: https://www.linaro.org/blog/vote-for-96boards-in-survey-and-hikey-software-update-available-now/
 slug: vote-for-96boards-in-survey-and-hikey-software-update-available-now
-title: Vote for 96Boards in survey and HiKey software update available now!
-wordpress_id: 8650
-categories:
-- blog
 tags:
 - 96Boards
 - dragonboard
 - HiKey Board
 - Linaro
 - software
+title: Vote for 96Boards in survey and HiKey software update available now!
+wordpress_id: 8650
 ---

 We'd like to invite you to spend 1-3 minutes before Wednesday 3 June to respond to a survey on sub-$200 single board computers that has been launched by [Linux.com](http://www.linux.com/news/embedded-mobile/mobile-linux/831550-survey-best-linux-hacker-sbcs-for-under-200) and [LinuxGizmos.com](http://linuxgizmos.com/rate-these-sub-200dollar-hacker-sbcs-win-one-of-20/).
 96Boards has two representatives in this with both Qualcomm's DragonBoard 410c and the HiSilicon-based HiKey boards listed.
 You can do the survey here: [https://www.surveymonkey.com/r/2015SBCS](https://www.surveymonkey.com/r/2015SBCS).